rocwong-cn/ASimpleAPP/README.md

 # A Simple APP
 > It's a project that records my exprience to learn mobx and react-native-router-flux , REACT-NATIVE based.
-As all know , redux is the first choice to manage state of react-native, and I wrote many projects in last year with redux.
+As all known , redux is the first choice to manage state of react-native, and I wrote many projects in last year with redux.
 So, for learing mobx ,I wrote this.

 ## Screenshot